Our website uses cookies for statistical purposes.

 Our Swedish company formation agents highlight the following features of the branch:

-• - Liability: the parent company abroad is fully liable for the debts and obligations of its Swedish branch;
+• Liability: the parent company abroad is fully liable for the debts and obligations of its Swedish branch;

-• - Representative: the branch will have an appointed representative in Sweden; this will be mentioned in the documentation submitted for registration;
+• Representative: the branch will have an appointed representative in Sweden; this will be mentioned in the documentation submitted for registration;

-• - Accounting: although it is part of the foreign company, the accounts of the Swedish branch will be kept separate from those of the parent company and will reflect its business activities in Sweden.
+• Accounting: although it is part of the foreign company, the accounts of the Swedish branch will be kept separate from those of the parent company and will reflect its business activities in Sweden.

 Companies that choose to open a branch in Sweden will not need to submit a minimum share capital, as would be the case for a subsidiary, for example.

-What are the branch registration requirements in Sweden in 2023?
+What are the branch registration requirements in Sweden in 2026?

 Any new branch of a foreign company in Sweden is registered with the Companies Registration Office (Bolagsverket).
 This means that the foreign company will need to submit a formal application that will contain a set of mandatory documents.
 These include the following:

-• - the foreign company’s registration certificate;
+• The foreign company’s registration certificate;

-• - its Articles of Association;
+• Its Articles of Association;

-• - the financial statements for the last two years and proof that the foreign company is not subject to bankruptcy;
+• The financial statements for the last two years and proof that the foreign company is not subject to bankruptcy;

-• - copies of the identification documents for the branch’s appointed director;
+• Copies of the identification documents for the branch’s appointed director;

-• - the filled in application form and proof of bank registration fee payment.
+• The filled-in application form and proof of bank registration fee payment.

 In addition to the registration with the Companies Registration Office, bank branches in Sweden, as well as those of other financial institutions, are also registered with the Financial Supervisory Authority.